instructlab/instructlab/README.md

-  chat      Run a chat using the modified model download  Download the model(s) to train generate  Generates synthetic data to enhance your example data init      Initializes environment for labrador list      Lists taxonomy files that have changed since last commit serve     Start a local server test      Perform rudimentary tests of the model
+  chat      Run a chat using the modified model download  Download the model(s) to train generate  Generates synthetic data to enhance your example data init      Initializes environment for InstructLab list      Lists taxonomy files that have changed since last commit serve     Start a local server test      Perform rudimentary tests of the model